Crissium/SilverDict/README.md

 ## Roadmap

-- [ ] RPM/Deb packaging
+- [ ] RPM/Deb packaging (will do when the project is more mature)

 ### Server-side

 - [ ] Add support for Babylon BGL glossary format (help wanted!)
 - [X] Add support for StarDict format
-- [ ] Add support for ABBYY Lingvo DSL format (working on this)
+- [X] Add support for ABBYY Lingvo DSL format
-- [X] Rewrite the MDict reader class
+- [ ] ~~Rewrite the MDict reader class~~
 - [ ] Inline styles to prevent them from being applied to the whole page (The commented-out implementation in `mdict_reader.py` breaks richly-formatted dictionaries.)
-- [ ] Reorganise APIs
+- [ ] **Reorganise APIs (to facilitate dictionary groups)**
-- [X] Ignore diacritics when searching
+- [X] Ignore diacritics when searching (testing still wanted from speakers of Turkish, the Semitic languages and Asian languages other than CJK)
 - [X] Ignore case when searching
-- [ ] GoldenDict-like morphology support (walks -> walk) and spelling check (fuzzy-search, that is, malarky -> malady, Malaya, malarkey, Malay, Mala, Maalox, Malcolm)
+- [ ] GoldenDict-like morphology-awareness (walks -> walk) and spelling check (fuzzy-search, that is, malarky -> malady, Malaya, malarkey, Malay, Mala, Maalox, Malcolm)
 - [ ] Add the ability to set sources for automatic indexing, i.e. dictionaries put into the specified directories will be automatically added

-Morphology dictionaries would require the user to specify the language, so we may need to add a new 'language(s)' field to the dictionary metadata.
+Morphology dictionaries would require the user to specify the language, so we need add a new 'language(s)' field to the dictionary group metadata.

 ### Client-side

 - [ ] Refactor and clean up Vue code (help wanted!)
-- [ ] Allow custom styles (for now you can use XStyle and DarkReader, for example)
 - [ ] Add proper styling for `<sound>` tags
 - [X] Allow zooming in/out of the definition area
 - [ ] Make the strings translatable (there are only a few of them, though)
+- [ ] GoldenDict-like dictionary group support
 - [ ] ~~Better support for mobile screens (help wanted!)~~ I am working on a mobile app

 I would like to imitate GoldenDict Android's interface, where the input area is always at the top, and next to it is a button to select dictionaries; when the input is blank, history is displayed instead of matched candidates.
 I wonder where to put the miscellaneous buttons like the ones for clearing history and managing dictionaries.